Frequently Asked Questions

 No. The dissertation comprises a systematic review of a defined research area, followed by a research proposal which will not require data collection.
 The research proposal for the dissertation is intended to follow a similar format to that which could be submitted to a funding body to attract grant income, or as an application for a doctoral programme.

 The online discussion groups will typically take place weekly during the module dates.
 We run the online discussion groups on the same day each week, at multiple times to accommodate students in different time zones.
-Currently these are running (for both cohorts) at 10am, 4pm and 7pm (all UK time).
+Currently these are running at 10am, 12pm and 7pm (all UK time).
 You will be able to specify your preference for the timing of your session prior to commencement of the course.
-The online discussion groups are held via Zoom and are currently held on Wednesdays (cohort 2) and Thursdays (cohort 1).
+The online discussion groups are held via Zoom and will be held on Wednesdays for entrants in the 2020 academic year.
+Aplicants looking to join us in 2021 are likely to have these sessions on a Tuesday.

 The course is entirely online.
 There is however a compulsory Residential component which requires students to attend a week-long residential school in Oxford, preferably at the end of their first year of study but before the end of the course.
 The programme fees cover up to £1000 towards travel to Oxford.
 This will be held in the first week of September each year.